 While operating on any other body part, surgeons use surgical drapes to isolate the area being treated and to prevent bacterial contamination.
 Likewise, dentists use a dental dam for endodontic procedures, or procedures involving the nerves, arterioles, venules, lymphatic tissue, and fibrous tissue in your mouth to isolate and protect.

+So, what is a dental dam?
+In short, a dental dam is a protective device used by dentists or other specialists when treatment of your teeth may put the rest of your teeth or mouth at risk for infection.
 Your dentist will put a dental dam, or thin square of latex rubber, over your mouth and will use small clamps along the edge of your gums to hold it in place during an endodontic treatment.
 If you are sensitive to latex, you may request a silicone dental dam instead.

 Next, your dentist may use a special hole punch to make holes in the dental dam that allow your crown or crowns being treated to stand out.
 Using a dental dam creates a clean and dry operating area, retracts your lips and cheeks and allows treatment of your problem teeth without contamination from blood or saliva.
 Putting on a dental dam typically takes just a few minutes.